elasticio/gspreadsheets/README.md

 After the registration and opening of the account you must **[upload your SSH Key](http://docs.elastic.io/docs/ssh-key)** into our platform.

-> If you fail to upload you SSH Key you will get **persmission denied** error during the deployment.
+> If you fail to upload you SSH Key you will get **permission denied** error during the deployment.

 ## Getting Started